Avoid double taxation on your UK loan interest payments with overseas corporate lenders

 Top tip government guidance: You should only use the Double Taxation Treaty Passport Scheme for loans that meet all conditions for relief under the relevant double taxation arrangements.

-For further advice on taxation and cross border matters please contact Graeme Perry director of our Tax team.
+For further advice on taxation and cross border matters please contact our Tax team.